glyn/bloblets/README.md

 # Protype of cf push performance

-To use the prototype, clone this repository:
+To use the prototype, clone this repository (this may take several minutes as it includes some large test files):
 ```
 git clone https://github.com/glyn/bloblets.git
 ```